- Programs and Services

-MNO President Lipinski Welcomes Appointment of David Zimmer as Minister of Aboriginal Affairs
+MNO President Lipinski (left) with the Honourable David Zimmer, Minister of Aboriginal

 (Ottawa) On February 11, 2013, the new government of Premier Kathleen Wynne was sworn in at a ceremony in Queen’s Park.
 Métis Nation of Ontario (MNO) President Gary Lipinski attended the ceremony and welcomed the appointment of the Honourable David Zimmer as the new Minister of Aboriginal Affairs (MAA).
 “We enjoyed a positive relationship with Minister Zimmer in his previous capacity as Parliamentary Secretary to the Minister of Aboriginal Affairs,” stated President Lipinski, “and we look forward to building on that relationship.”